SanyamSavla/MUSIC_GENRE_RECOMENDATION_FLASK/readme.md

 ### Usage

-Go to the root folder and run the following commands
+Go to the root folder and run the following commands:
 ```
 python model.py
 python file_uploader.py